matheusphalves/web-contents-manager-remote-app/README.md

 ```

 Some files will be generated in the following path ```/dist/web-contents-manager```.
 All the ```.js```, ```.css``` are necessary.

+You can build the project for dev purposes, but keep in mind that you will be running an unoptimized version.

 ### Step 02: Upload the builded files to Documents and Media